Sibisen/CRYPTO/README.md

 spl-token create-token --decimals 0
 ```

-Using the unique token identifier, we can create an account to store our balance data
+Using the unique token identifier, we can create an account

 ```sh
 spl-token create-account <token-identifier>